In 1996, Tupac Shakur was the crown prince of West Coast rap.

 Shakur later told Vibe that two other men came into the bedroom when he was in there with Jackson and, not wanting to tangle with them, he left and passed out on the couch.

 Jackson, however, maintains that she was sexually assaulted by multiple men that night, including Shakur.
 The rapper and Fuller ended up being charged with first-degree sexual abuse, sodomy and illegally possessing a firearm.
 (Agnant was also charged and tried separately.
 A fourth man who was supposedly there was never located.)

-Shakur maintained his innocence, but the charges against him had finally punctured the Teflon that had seemed to surround him throughout his previous run-ins with the law.
+Shakur maintained his innocence, but these charges seemed to finally punctured the Teflon that had so far surrounded (and boosted) his career throughout his previous run-ins with the law.

-Also in 1993 Shakur was fired from Menace II Society after becoming hard to deal with on set and he ended up involved in an attack on co-director Allen Hughes at a music video shoot.
-While awaiting trial on the rape case, Shakur was sentenced to 15 days in jail in March 1994 for assault and battery.
+Shakur was fired from Menace II Society after becoming hard to deal with on set and he ended up involved in an attack on co-director Allen Hughes at a music video shoot.
+While awaiting trial in the rape case, Shakur was sentenced to 15 days in jail in March 1994 for assault and battery.
 At the time, per the Los Angeles Times, there were four cases pending against Shakur in three states, including the then yet-to-be closed Atlanta shooting.

 He also met his future wife, Keisha Morris, in New York while awaiting trial.
 In school at the time working on a degree in criminal justice, Morris chose to not go to court with him, but she believed in his innocence.

 With opportunities drying up, Shakur was fast going into debt and needed an infusion of cash.
 He agreed to rap on a record being made by Little Shawn, an up-and-comer signed to Andre Harrell's Uptown Records and managed by James Rosemond (aka "Jimmy Henchman"), who knew Agnant.